Most interesting landmarks of Vietnam

 - Hoa Lư Citadel – Red River Delta, Ninh Bình province.
 Citadel of the medieval capital of Vietnam, founded in the 10th century AD.
 Citadel was located among steep limestone pinnacles and was protected by some 10 m tall and up to 15 m thick earthen ramparts.
 Nowadays some parts of these ramparts and some temples remain.

 - Hanoi Citadel – Red River Delta, Hanoi province.
-Former residence of Vietnamese monarchs, developed since the 1010 AD (Citadel of Thang Long) in the site of older fortress.
-Most of historical buildings were destroyed by the French in the late 19th century but some parts of the medieval Vietnamese architecture remain.
+Former residence of Vietnamese monarchs developed since the 1010 AD (Citadel of Thang Long) in the site of the older fortress.
+Most of the historical buildings were destroyed by the French in the late 19th century but some parts of the medieval Vietnamese architecture remain.

 - Long Wall of Quảng Ngãi – South Central Coast, Bình Định and Quảng Ngãi provinces.
 127.4 km long rampart, most likely built in the early 16th century and reinforced in 1819 as ordered by Nguyễn emperors.
 Wall is up to 4 m high and 2.5 m wide, mostly built from rocks.
 Wall is parallel to an ancient trade route.

 - Bút Tháp Temple – Red River Delta, Bắc Ninh province.
 Best example of classic Vietnamese Buddhist architecture and art.
 This temple was built in the 17th century and has 10 buildings with numerous masterpieces of art.